W-4 form: What it is and how your small business uses it

 Common mistakes to avoid on your business's IRS W-4 form

-• Not understanding how to handle different types of employees, such as part-time or seasonal workers, can create similar issues with pay and compliance.
-All employees who earn over the tax threshold need to pay income tax and complete W-4 forms, even if they only work for you for a short period.
+Not understanding how to handle different types of employees, such as part-time or seasonal workers, can create similar issues with pay and compliance.
+In general, employees who earn over the relevant tax thresholds may need to pay income tax and complete W-4 forms, even if they only work for you for a short period.

 Understand your payroll to stay compliant